mikosik/smooth-build/doc/tutorial.md

 ### Type system

 Smooth language is statically typed which means all types are known at compile time.
-It is also strongly typed so it is not possible to assign value of one type to value of different type unless the former is convertible to the latter.
+It is also strongly typed, so it is not possible to assign value of one type to value of different type unless the former is convertible to the latter.
 First let's discuss all types available in smooth language.

 #### Base types
 Base types are predefined by the language (cannot be defined by user).
-Currently, we have following base types: String, Bool, Blob, Nothing.
+Currently, we have following base types: Bool, String, Int, Blob, Nothing.
-Others (like Int) will be added before smooth reaches version 1.0.

 ##### _Bool_
 Boolean value that can be either `true` or `false`.